wazuh/wazuh-documentation/source/packaging/generate-wazuh-kibana-app.rst

   $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/wazuhapp

 Execute the ``generate_wazuh_app.sh`` script, with the different options you desire.
-This script will build a Docker image with all the necessary tools to create the Kibana App package and run a container that will build it:
+This script will build a Docker image with all the necessary tools to create the Wazuh Kibana plugin package and run a container that will build it:

 .. code-block:: console